modular/modular/KGEN/docs/public/programming-manual.md

-semantic types like Python or Java, where you propagate shared pointers around, one can use immutable data structures that are easily shareable because they are never mutated once created, and one can implement deep value semantics through lazy copy-on-write like Swift does.
+semantic types like Python or Java, where you propagate shared pointers around, one can use immutable data structures that are easily shareable because they are never mutated once created, and one can implement deep value semantics through lazy copy-on-write as Swift does.
 Each of these approaches has different tradeoffs, and Mojo takes the opinion that while we want a few common sets of collection types, that we can also support a wide range of specialized ones that focus on particular use cases.